Buckling your seatbelt

 Engine revving?
 Check.
 Route plotted?
 Check.
 What else do you need to know before putting the pedal to the metal?
 The following after-admission checkpoints help make sure you have everything prepared before your journey.
 So—buckle up!

 Upon admission, you’ll receive a letter regarding your admission status.
 Depending on your program, the letter could come from Admissions, the Bachelor’s Degree Completion Program (BDCP) Facilitator, your Advisor, the K-State Graduate School, or your designated College.

 You’ll be assigned a student identification number called a Wildcat ID, or WID.
 Your 9-digit WID will be used on your assignments, exams, and as identification anytime you contact the university.

 Your Distance Education Technologies

 Some of the technology systems you’ll use at K-State include:

 - K-State Online—K-State’s course management system, or “classroom,” where your classes and other academic information are conducted and facilitated.

-- Webmail—K-State’s e-mail system, where your e-mail correspondence to and from your instructors, K-State, your designated College, and the Division of Continuing Education (DCE) are transmitted.
+- Webmail—K-State’s e-mail system, where your e-mail correspondence to and from your instructors, K-State, your designated College, and the K-State Global Campus are transmitted.